tkim/emsx_api_doc/source/faq.rst

 	No, typically opening and closing a session is expensive for both the client's application and for Bloomberg back-end and thus unnecessary for most application designs while using EMSX API.

 * How do I specify a ticker?
-	The EMSX_TICKER fields should be specified either as a FIGI, or as a full parsekeyable value, including security, exchange and asset class, e.g.:  "NNN US Equity".
+	The EMSX_TICKER field should be specified either as a FIGI, or as a full parsekeyable value, including security, exchange and asset class, e.g.:  "IBM US Equity".
 Failure to provide an explicit value can lead to unpredictable behaviour.

 * Why can I not subscribe using ticker and fields like other APIs?
 	The EMSX service only allows users to subscribe to their own Orders and Routes (placements).
 Most